HOLE: Homological Observation of Latent Embeddings for Neural Network Interpretability: Related Work

 \subsection{Topological Data Analysis and Visualization}

 Recent advances in topological data analysis~\cite{singh2007topological} have demonstrated that studying the shape and topological structure of data in high-dimensional spaces provides powerful insights into underlying patterns.
 Specifically, \textit{persistent homology} has emerged as a powerful mathematical framework for quantifying the persistence of topological features across multiple scales~\cite{edelsbrunner2002persistence,zomorodian2005computing}.
-The output of persistence homology, called persistence diagrams, is stable under perturbations of the input~\cite{cohen2007stability}, which opened the door to applications in noisy settings.
+The output of persistent homology, called a persistence diagram, is a collection of birth-death pairs for topological features and is stable under perturbations of the input~\cite{cohen2007stability}, which opened the door to applications in noisy settings.

-The persistence information is visualized using a scatterplot-like visualization, somewhat confusingly called a persistence diagram, or a barchart-like visualization, called a persistence barcode~\cite{ghrist2008barcodes}, which provides compact representations of the birth and death times of topological features across different scales (\cref{fig:persistence_viz}).
+Two standard visualizations summarize this information: the \emph{persistence diagram}, which plots each feature as a birth--death point, and the \emph{persistence barcode}~\cite{ghrist2008barcodes}, which draws each feature as a horizontal bar spanning its lifetime (\cref{fig:persistence_viz}).
 Vector-space representations such as persistence landscapes~\cite{bubenik2015landscapes} have been proposed to transform persistence diagrams into a function-based representation in a vector space, making them usable in machine learning and statistical analysis.
 Other approaches include persistence images, which create a fixed-size vector representation from diagrams, and specialized kernels~\cite{carriere2017sliced}.
 These methods, along with scalable software libraries (e.g.,~GUDHI~\cite{maria2014gudhi}), provide practical access to topological methods.

-A particularly influential method is \textit{Mapper}~\cite{singh2007topological}, which constructs simplified representations of high-dimensional data by creating nerve complexes of overlapping neighborhoods.
-Unlike persistent homology, which focuses on quantifying the lifetime of topological features across scales, Mapper addresses the complementary problem of \emph{shape summarization}—creating interpretable, graph-based visualizations that preserve the topological structure of the data while allowing interactive exploration.